lukso-network/lsp-smart-contracts/docs/contracts/LSP0ERC725Account/LSP0ERC725Account.md

 :::tip Hint

-If you would like to forward the `msg.value` to the extension contract, you should store an additiona `0x01` byte after the address of the extension under the corresponding LSP17 data key.
+If you would like to forward the `msg.value` to the extension contract, you should store an additional `0x01` byte after the address of the extension under the corresponding LSP17 data key.

 :::